AntonFagerberg/antonfagerberg.github.io/_posts/2018-01-01-scala-streams-out-of-memory.markdown

 }
 ```

-With these two things in mind, many memory gotchas in Scala streams can be avoided.
+With these two things in mind, you should be able to avoid the memory gotchas in Scala streams.
 In the
 end though, I realised that I didn't need `Stream` but rather `Iterator` for my
 [Advent of Code solution](https://github.com/AntonFagerberg/advent_of_code_2017/blob/master/src/main/scala/com/antonfagerberg/Day15.scala).